-Complaints escalated to / about the Trust, CEO or Trustee
+Complaints escalated to / about the Trust central team, CEO or Trustee

-If a complaint is escalated to The Chelmsford Learning Partnership "the trust" or if a complainant wishes to complain directly about the trust, then the complaint should be sent to the CEO to be investigated.
+If a complainant wishes to complain directly about the Trust, then the complaint should be sent to the CEO to be investigated.
+This should be sent, using the complaints form to admin@clptrust.com.

-The CEO will write to the complainant acknowledging the complaint within 5 school days of the date that the written request was received.
+The CEO will investigate and write to the complainant acknowledging the complaint within five school days of the date that the written request was received.
 The acknowledgement will confirm that the complaint will now be investigated under Stage 2 of this Complaints Policy and will confirm the date for providing a response to the complainant.